linkeddatacenter/url-rewriter/README.md

 [![Build Status][ico-travis]][link-travis]
 [![Quality Score][ico-scrutinizer]][link-scrutinizer]

-Middleware to rewrite the path, query and fragment from the uri path of the request.
+Simple Middleware to rewrite the path, the query and the fragment of the an http request uri.
-It require an array of rules that are evaluated in sequence.
+It requires an array of rules that are evaluated in sequence.
-A rule is a two position array: array[0] is the pattern (internally translated in #?$pattern$# and array[1] is the replacement according php function preg_replace.
+A rule is a two position array: array[0] is the regexp pattern to search (internally translated in #^$pattern$# and array[1] is the replacement according the php function *preg_replace*.

 Inspired from [middlewares/base-path](https://github.com/middlewares/base-path)